valancej/Anchore-Documentation/docs/install_compose.md

 **Note:** Air-gapped installs will differ.

+Anchore Enterprise by default will be accessible over http://localhost:3000.

 ### Database requirements

 Anchore Enterprise uses PostgreSQL object-relational database to store data.
 Before beginning install, determine whether you will be using the PostgreSQL database container that is automatically install or an external PostgreSQL instance.